-The reconciliation between the Statement of Budgetary Resources and the Budget of the United States Government for FY 2019 is shown in the following table.
-The reconciliation as of September 30, 2020 is not presented, because the submission of the Budget of the United States Government (Budget) for FY 2022, which presents the execution of the FY 2020 Budget, occurs after publication of these financial statements.
-The Department of Justice Budget Appendix can be found on the OMB website and will be available in early February 2021.
+The reconciliation between the Statement of Budgetary Resources and the Budget of the United States Government for FY 2020 is shown in the following table.
+The reconciliation as of September 30, 2021 is not presented, because the submission of the Budget of the United States Government (Budget) for FY 2023, which presents the execution of the FY 2021 Budget, occurs after publication of these financial statements.
+The Department of Justice Budget Appendix can be found on the OMB website and will be available in early February 2022.

-17. Information Related to the Statement of Budgetary Resources (continued)
+16. Information Related to the Statement of Budgetary Resources (continued)

-Total Budgetary Resources Budgetary Budgetary Budgetary New Obligations and Upward Adjustments tary and Distributed Offsetting Receipts Offsetting Agency Outlays, Net
+Total Budgetary Resources Budgetary Budgetary Budgetary Budgetary Budgetary Budgetary New Obligations and Upward Adjustments Budgetary and Distributed Offsetting Receipts Offsetting Agency Outlays, Net

-Statement of Budgetary Resources (SBR) \$ 8,950 \$ 7,755 \$ 1 \$ 7,157
+Statement of Budgetary Resources (SBR) \$ 9,454 \$ 7,972 \$ 7 \$ 7,668

 Funds not Reported in the Budget

-Expired Funds (344) (8) - -
+Expired Funds (369) (1) - -

-Reconciling Item 15F3875.10 (YH) - - (1) 1
+Reconciling Item 15F3875.10 (YH) - - 1 (1)

+Reconciling Item 153220 (ZM) - - (8) 8

-Other (Rounding) 1 - -
+Other (Rounding) (1) - - 2

+Budget of the United States Government 9,084 \$ 7,971 \$ 7,677

-18. Incidental Custodial Collections
+17. Incidental Custodial Collections

-For the fiscal years ended September 30, 2020 and 2019, the BOP collected \$31 and \$34 thousand respectively, in collections of fines and penalties, confiscated funds, found money on institution grounds, inmate's funds whose whereabouts are unknown, and excess meal ticket collections.
+For the fiscal years ended September 30, 2021 and 2020, the BOP collected \$27 thousand and \$31 thousand respectively, in collections of fines and penalties, confiscated funds, found money on institution grounds, inmate's funds whose whereabouts are unknown, and excess meal ticket collections.
 These collections were incidental to the BOP's mission.
-Since the BOP does not have statutory authority to use these funds the BOP remits these funds to Treasury's General Fund, but has yet to make the fiscal year 2020 remittance as of September 30, 2020.
+Since the BOP does not have statutory authority to use these funds, the BOP remits these funds to Treasury's General Fund.

-19. Reconciliation of Net Costs to Net Outlays
+18. Reconciliation of Net Costs to Net Outlays